 Dr. Elizabeth (Liz) Crowe is an Assistant Professor of Pathology at the Johns Hopkins University School of Medicine.
-Dr. Crowe has recently accepted the role of Medical Director of the Blood Bank in the Division of Transfusion Medicine at The Johns Hopkins Hospital.
+Dr. Crowe serves as the Medical Director of the Blood Bank in the Division of Transfusion Medicine at The Johns Hopkins Hospital.
 Her areas of clinical practice are in transfusion medicine and therapeutic apheresis.

 Dr. Crowe was born and raised in Philadelphia, PA.
 She received her undergraduate degree in Biology from Immaculata University and pursued a PhD in Molecular Cell Biology and Genetics as part of the MD/PhD Program at Drexel University College of Medicine.
 She served as Clinical Pathology Chief resident in her final year of pathology residency.

-Her research interests include immunohematology and therapeutic plasma exchange for the treatment of neurologic disorders.
+Her research interests include immunohematology and patient blood management.
 As a clinician-educator, she is engaged in teaching and mentoring resident and fellow trainees, medical students, and Specialist in Blood Banking (SBB) students.
 She is interested in developing novel methods to engage patient learners.
-She is a member of the AABB, International Society for Blood Transfusion, and American Society for Apheresis.
+She is a member of AABB, International Society for Blood Transfusion, and American Society for Apheresis.